Dr Christopher Harker

 Current Research and Interests

-My research spans cultural, political and urban geography, cultural politics and social theory, and at various points has engaged children’s geographies, the art of Jayce Salloum, everyday performances of place in Birzeit, Palestine and the spatiality of family practices.
+My research, which seeks to be both empirically rich and theoretically nuanced, has engaged children’s geographies, the art of Jayce Salloum, everyday performances of place in Birzeit, Palestine and the spatiality of family practices.

 - Culture-Economy-Life (CEL)